-Linux Kernel 4.1.6 is the sixth adjustment kernel release version 4.1.
-List of changes in the kernel 4.1.1 can be found HERE.
-You can download the relevant deb packages from HERE and install them.
-Or just follow the instructions given below that will help you to install a new kernel multiple commands in terminal.
+Linus Torvalds introduced the Linux kernel 4.16.
+You can download the relevant deb packages from HERE and install it.
+Or just follow the instructions given below that will help you to install a new kernel.

 Warning.
 The Linux kernel is a critical element of the system.
 To do the upgrade costs when one of your hardware devices is not working properly, and the new kernel may fix this problem.
 But at the same time installing a new kernel unnecessarily can lead to undesirable regressions, such as: no network connection, no sound or even the inability to boot the system, so install a new kernel on your own risk.

 Linux Kernel 4.16.
 The new version made about 12 thousand corrections from 1500 developers, the size of the patch 48 MB (changes 11986 files, added 508425 lines of code, deleted lines 314376).
 About 49% of all represented in 4.16 of the changes associated with device drivers, about 19% of changes are related to updating the code for specific hardware architectures, 13% related to the network stack, 4% – file systems and 3% c internal kernel subsystems.